Corey LaJoie

-Corey Daniel LaJoie (born September 25, 1991) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 7 Chevrolet Camaro ZL1 for Spire Motorsports and part-time in the NASCAR Craftsman Truck Series, driving the No. 7 Chevrolet Silverado for Spire Motorsports.
+Corey Daniel LaJoie (born September 25, 1991) is an American professional stock car racing driver and analyst for NASCAR on Prime Video.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+07 and 77 Chevrolet Silverado RSTs for Spire Motorsports and part-time in the NASCAR Cup Series, driving the No. 01 Ford Mustang Dark Horse for Rick Ware Racing.
 LaJoie is the son of two-time NASCAR Busch Series champion Randy LaJoie.
-He was formerly a development driver for Richard Petty Motorsports.
+He was formerly a development driver for Richard Petty Motorsports and JGL Racing.

 Racing career

+Early career

-LaJoie started his racing career in 1996, competing in kart racing events; winning 19 times on both dirt and asphalt tracks.
+LaJoie started his racing career in 1996, competing in kart racing events, winning 19 times on both dirt and asphalt tracks.
 He moved in 2003 to the INEX Bandolero series, scoring twelve wins and winning the series' Summer Shootout Championship.
 LaJoie began racing Legends cars in 2005, and in 2006 moved to the Aaron's Pro Challenge Series, where he won 10 of 12 races that year.